Reflow and Repaint Triggers

 requestAnimationFrame(() => {

-// Phase 1: Batch all reads (single layout flush)
+// Phase 1: reads (single layout flush — already scheduled by the browser)

 const currentHeight = element.offsetHeight